STjurny/BasicUART/README.md

     output reg        oTXD     // UART transmit pin
 );
 ```
-Set parameters ClockFrequency and BaudRate to requirements of your design.
-BaudRate can be max 1/3 of ClockFrequency.
+Set parameters `ClockFrequency` to frequency of your system clock and `BaudRate` to requirements of your design. `BaudRate` can be max 1/3 of `ClockFrequency`.

-For send a byte value set iData to required value and set iSend to 1 for at least one clock cycle.
+For send a byte value set `iData` to required value and set `iSend` to `1` for at least one clock cycle.
 The module takes over data into own buffer and starts transmitting.

-The signal oReady indicates readiness to take over next byte for send.
-Module set the signal to 0 after take over data to send and during transmitting the start and data bits.
-After last data bit sent the oReady signal is immediatelly set to 1 so next byte to send can be pass already during transmitting stop bit of previous byte.
+The signal `oReady` indicates readiness to take over next byte for send.
+Module set the signal to `0` after take over data to send and during transmitting the start and data bits.
+After last data bit sent the `oReady` signal is immediatelly set to `1` so next byte to send can be pass already during transmitting stop bit of previous byte.
 Because of that there is not any delay before transmitting next byte.

 ## Serial receiver